Skip to Content

 Cocos Island is located about 36 hours by boat off the coast of Costa Rica and was declared a National Park in 1978 and a “Unesco World Natural Heritage Site” in 1997.

 The volcanic origin and the associated nutrient-rich soil have created a unique nature and diversity.
-Deep canyons and steep mountains and the waterfalls plunging vertically into the sea are reminiscent of the movie “Jurassic Park”.
+Deep canyons, steep mountains, and the waterfalls plunging vertically into the sea are reminiscent of the movie “Jurassic Park.”

-On the island 70 endemic plant species and 3 endemic bird species have been recorded, such as the Coco Island Cuckoo or the Coco Finch.
+On the island, 70 endemic plant species and three endemic bird species have been recorded, such as the Coco Island Cuckoo or the Coco Finch.
 Rats and wild pigs were left over from former attempts to colonize the island.

 When to go